AdobeDocs/deliverability-learn.en/help/putting-it-in-practice/ac-ssl-certificate-request.md

 ### Step 2 - Validate the CSR file

-After submitting your request with the relevant information, Adobe generates and provides you with a certificate signing request (CSR) file.
+After submitting your request with the relevant information, Adobe generates and provides you with a Certificate Signing Request (CSR) file.

 The text in the resulting CSR file should start with **"-----BEGIN CERTIFICATE REQUEST-----"**.

 Once you receive the CSR file from Adobe, check that the correct parameters and domain names are included, and follow the steps below to verify the CSR file:

-1. Copy and paste the CSR file text into an online decoder such as https://www.sslshopper.com/csr-decoder.html, https://www.certlogik.com/decoder/, or https://www.entrust.net/ssl-technical/csr-viewer.cfm.
+1. Copy and paste the CSR file text into an online decoder such as https://www.sslshopper.com/csr-decoder.html, <!--https://www.certlogik.com/decoder/,--> or https://www.entrust.net/ssl-technical/csr-viewer.cfm.
     Alternatively, you can use the *OpenSSL* command locally on a Linux machine.
-For more on this, refer to [this page](https://www.question-defense.com/2009/09/22/use-openssl-to-verify-the-contents-of-a-csr-before-submitting-for-a-ssl-certificate).
+For more on this, refer to [this external page](https://www.question-defense.com/2009/09/22/use-openssl-to-verify-the-contents-of-a-csr-before-submitting-for-a-ssl-certificate).
 1. Verify that all the checks are successful.
 1. Check that all the data match the details you provided upon submitting your request.